|

 Near the main harbour, bars and beach parties can run late.
 We stayed here and loved the Sama-Sama Reggae Bar, which has a live band performing every evening and a friendly atmosphere.

-For our last evening on Gili T, we thought it would be an excellent idea to go to the Full Moon party at the Surf Bar.
+For our last evening on Gili T, we thought it would be an excellent idea to go to the Full Moon party at the Surf Bar (sadly I think it doesn’t exist any more).
 It was a lot of fun – the DJs were great and fire dancers appeared from out of nowhere.
 We danced until the sun started peeking over the horizon.

 But we suffered the consequences – after two hours’ sleep and suffering with hangovers, we had to check out, drag our heavy bags to the harbour and wait what seemed like hours for our boat back to Bali.
 What a night!